pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 Abstract base class
 -------------------

-The abstract base class :class:`~eventsourcing.dcb.api.DCBRecorder` defines the :func:`~eventsourcing.dcb.api.DCBRecorder.read` and :func:`~eventsourcing.dcb.api.DCBRecorder.append` method signatures described in the DCB specification for an "event store".
+The abstract base class :class:`~eventsourcing.dcb.api.DcbRecorder` defines the :func:`~eventsourcing.dcb.api.DcbRecorder.read` and :func:`~eventsourcing.dcb.api.DcbRecorder.append` method signatures described in the DCB specification for an "event store".
 These methods depend on the :ref:`DCB Objects` described above.

 .. literalinclude:: ../../eventsourcing/dcb/api.py
-    :pyobject: DCBRecorder
+    :pyobject: DcbRecorder

 We have made two enhancements that go beyond the DCB specification.

-The first enhancement is the standard idea to return :class:`int` from the :func:`~eventsourcing.dcb.api.DCBRecorder.append` method.
+The first enhancement is the standard idea to return :class:`int` from the :func:`~eventsourcing.dcb.api.DcbRecorder.append` method.
 This value represents the position of the last appended event.
 By returning this position, systems implemented with CQRS that transition from a "write" view to an eventually-consistent "read" view can wait for new events to be processed, by forwarding this value in the read request, avoiding the stale read model problem.

-The second enhancement is to support subscriptions, with the :func:`~eventsourcing.dcb.api.DCBRecorder.subscribe` method, so that readers can continue receiving newly recorded events.
+The second enhancement is to support subscriptions, with the :func:`~eventsourcing.dcb.api.DcbRecorder.subscribe` method, so that readers can continue receiving newly recorded events.

 Read response
 -------------

-The :func:`~eventsourcing.dcb.api.DCBRecorder.read` method returns a :class:`~eventsourcing.dcb.api.DCBReadResponse`,
+The :func:`~eventsourcing.dcb.api.DcbRecorder.read` method returns a :class:`~eventsourcing.dcb.api.DcbReadResponse`,
-which is a Python iterator that returns :class:`~eventsourcing.dcb.api.DCBSequencedEvent` objects.
+which is a Python iterator that returns :class:`~eventsourcing.dcb.api.DcbSequencedEvent` objects.
-It has a :data:`~eventsourcing.dcb.api.DCBReadResponse.head` property that allows a reader to obtain a "last known position" that corresponds to the last recorded event in the database at the time of reading, rather than the sequence number of the last event it receives.
+It has a :data:`~eventsourcing.dcb.api.DcbReadResponse.head` property that allows a reader to obtain a "last known position" that corresponds to the last recorded event in the database at the time of reading, rather than the sequence number of the last event it receives.
 This gives a better value for subsequent append conditions.